Male Breast Reduction

-Any adult male in good health who has developed excess breast or chest tissue, or who is bothered by disproportion of the chest area, may benefit from gynecomastia surgery.
+Any adult male in good health who has developed excess breast or chest tissue, or who are bothered by the disproportion of the chest area, may benefit from gynecomastia surgery.
 If the excess is primarily fatty tissue from weight gain, liposuction alone through small incisions may be done.
 In most cases of gynecomastia however, there is excessive dense glandular tissue which requires direct incision.
 In some instances, reduction of the areola or other excess skin is needed.

-- What is the cost of gynecomastia surgery?
+What is the cost of Gynecomastia treatment?

 Depending on the amount of glandular and fatty tissue removed and techniques needed, recovery time may be several weeks or more.
 Non-strenuous activities that do not involve the upper arms or shoulders can usually be resumed a few days after surgery.
 Return to activity is gradual and instructions and guidelines will be recommended based on your procedures and comfort.